-9. If ordered to do so by the Court or a committee, any apprentice residing within a radius of twelve miles from a technical college; school, or other approved institution shall, during the first three school, or other approved institution shall, during the first three geners of his apprenticeship, or until he shall have obtained the certiyears of his apprenticeship, or until he classes in such college, school, ficate hereinafter mentioned, attend the classes in such college, school, ficate hereinafter mentioned, attend the classes in such college, school, ficate hereinafter mentioned attend the trade followed by the Committee and suitable to the branch of the trade followed by the apprentice; and in such case the employer shall refund to the apprentice the amount of the fees for each term in which his attendance is not less than 75 per cent. of the maximum possible and a favourable report from the Instructor has been received by the committee.
+5s.
+9. If ordered to do so by the Court or committee, every apprentice residing within a radius of three miles from a technical college or school or other approved institution shall, during the first three years of his apprenticeship, or until he shall have obtained the certificate hereinafter mentioned, attend classes in such college, school, or institution in carpentering and joinery, and in such case the employer shall refund to the apprentice the amount of the fees for each term in which his attendance is not less than 70 per cent. of the maximum possible : Provided that should any apprentice residing beyond such radius voluntarily attend such classes he shall also have the amount of his fees refunded by the employer for each term in which his attendance is not less than 70 per cent. of the maximum possible.

-10. Every apprentice who, whether he has been ordered to attend such classes or not, shall have obtained from the Principal of the college or institution in which he has attended classes as before mentioned a certificate that he has passed an examination in Grade 1 of Mechanical Engineering of the City and Guilds of London Institute or the Canterbury School of Engineering, or an equivalent certificate, shall, upon production of such certificate to his employer, be paid during the remaining year or years of his apprenticeship at the rate of not less than 5s. per week in excess of the minimum rate provided in clause 8 hereof.
+10. Every apprentice who shall have obtained from the Principal of the college, school, or institution in which he has attended classes as before mentioned a certificate that he has passed an examination equivalent to that required to be passed in order to obtain a certificate in carpentering and joinery in Grade 2 of the City and Guilds of London Institute shall, upon production of such certificate to his employer, be paid during the fourth year of his apprenticeship at the rate of not less than 5s. per week in excess of the minimum rate provided in clause 8 hereof, and during the fifth year of his apprenticeship at the rate of not less than 7s.
+6d. in excess of such minimum rate.

-11. The period of probation to be prescribed in any contract of apprenticeship to enable the employer of any apprentice to determine his fitness shall not exceed four months in the case of a first apprenticeship to the trade, and shall not exceed two months in any other case.
+11. The period of probation to be prescribed in any contract of apprenticeship to enable the employer of any apprentice to determine his fitness shall not exceed three months in the case of a first apprenticeship to the trade, and shall nor exceed one month in any other case.

-12. A person under twenty-one years of age who has served part of his apprenticeship to the trade outside of New Zealand may complete the term of apprenticeship herein provided for with an employer in the district on furnishing to the District Registrar a certificate from his former employer and/or such other evidence (if any) as the District Registrar may require in order to show the time served by such person as an apprentice outside of New Zealand.
-The District Registrar may refuse to register any contract of apprenticeship entered into under the provisions of this clause until such evidence has been furnished to him.
-Any party aggrieved by the decision of the District Registrar may within fourteen days appeal to the Court, whose decision shall be final and conclusive.
-The period of probation in cases coming within the scope of this clause shall not exceed three months.
+12. A person under twenty-one years of age who has served part of his apprenticeship to the trade in any other part of the Empire outside New Zealand may complete his term of apprenticeship herein provided for with an employer in the district on furnishing to the District Registrar a certificate from his former employer and/or such other evidence (if any) as the District Registrar may require in order to show the time served by such person as an apprentice outside of New Zealand.
+The District Registrar may refuse to register any such contract of apprenticeship entered into under the provisions of this clause until such evidence has been furnished to him and until such contract has been approved by the Apprenticeship Committee (if any) for the industry and locality.
+Any party aggrieved by the decision of the District Registrar or such committee may, within fourteen days, appeal to the Court, whose decision shall be final and conclusive.
+The period of probation in cases coming within the scope of this clause shall not exceed one month.

-13. An apprentice shall make up all time lost by him in any year through his own default or sickness or for any cause not directly connected with the business of the employer before he shall be considered to have entered on the next succeeding year of his apprentice-ship, or, if in the final year, to have completed his apprenticeship.
+13. An apprentice shall make up all time lost by him in any $y{ear}$ through his own fault or sickness, or for any cause not directly connected with the business of the employer, before he shall be considered to have entered on the next succeeding year of his apprenticeship, or, if in the final year, to have completed his apprenticeship.

-14. An employer shall be entitled to make a rateable deduction from the wages of an apprentice for any time lost by him through sickness or his own default.
+14. An employer shall be entitled to make a rateable deduction from the wages of an apprentice for any time lost by him through sickness in excess of two weeks in any year, or through his own default.